 Ironically, despite the rejection of more stringent reforms in Germany and France, the creation of diverse forms of flexible or marginal employment led to the emergence of an "Americanized" segment of precarious employment relationships in exchange for continued job stability in the core labor market.
-Given the risk of "asphyxiation" of regular employment due to high non-wage labor costs and strict employment protection that limit labor demand in this segment, the continuous expansion of flexible jobs changes the overall functioning of the labor market.
-In this sense, the process of institutional "layering" leads to a gradual crowding out of regular employment in the traditional sense and may make a general revision of the institutional arrangement a viable alternative in the long run.
-This could result in a more unified, but flexible labor law, a stronger reliance on basic social security funded through taxes and stricter activation, which would be conducive to the creation of a more inclusive and "permeable" labor market.
+Given the risk of "asphyxiation" of regular employment due to high non-wage labor costs and strict employment protection that limit labor demand in this segment, the continuous expansion of flexible jobs might change the overall functioning of the labor market.
+In this sense, the process of institutional "layering" might lead to a gradual crowding out of regular employment in the traditional sense and may make a general revision of the institutional arrangement a viable alternative in the long run.
+This could result in a unified, but more flexible labor law, a stronger reliance on basic social security funded through taxes and stricter activation, which would be conducive to the creation of a more inclusive and "permeable" labor market.
 However, the transition will most probably be a protracted one generating considerable economic and societal costs.
-For the foreseeable future this means a considerable extent of inherent institutional instability.
-Hence, the long-term viability of a distinct "Continental" model is doubtful.